 - Security control and Customs: Following the waiting area is located the security control where you will show your passport and flight tickets to enter to metal detector machines.
 On some plastic trays, you will have to leave all metallic and/or electronic objects and go through the metal detector.
 After that, you will go to Customs control to show again your passport (In case you have an international connection flight in Lima)

-- JW Marriott Cusco: Former Augustinian convent that was remodeled by the hotel from 2006 until 2012 when it started working.
-This five-stars hotel has 146 rooms, 7 suites, a spa salon, pool, terraces, event room, a museum, and an oxygenation system so that its guests do not suffer from altitude sickness from the first day.
+Former Augustinian convent that was remodeled by the hotel from 2006 until 2012 when it started working.
+This five-star hotel has 146 rooms, 7 suites, a spa salon, a pool, terraces, an event room, a museum, and an oxygenation system so that its guests do not suffer from altitude sickness from the first day.
 It is located in Calle Ruinas (Ruins Street), 25 minutes from the airport.

-- Palacio del Inca Libertador Cusco: For many years, with Monasterio hotel was the only five-star hotel in Cusco.
-This was built over the ruins of ancient Incas palace and nowadays, it has 141 rooms and 61 luxury suites, a spa salon, gym, pool, a five forks restaurant inter alia.
-It is located in front of Santo Domingo church, 20 minutes from Cusco airport.
+For many years, Libertador hotel was the only five-star hotel in Cusco.
+This was built over the ruins of an ancient Incas palace and nowadays, it has 141 rooms and 61 luxury suites, a spa salon, gym, pool, and a five forks restaurant inter alia.
+It is located in front of Santo Domingo church, 20 minutes from the airport.

-- Hotel Monasterio: It was built over the ancient San Antonio Abad Seminary.
+It was built over the ancient San Antonio Abad Seminary.
 This is one of the few hotels that respected the original infrastructure of its predecessor.
-The hotel is unique in all Cusco, with a cedar tree more than 300 years old.
-The hotel has 122 rooms, 2 five forks restaurants, a chapel, spa salon, a business center, a lobby bar, inter alia.
+The hotel is unique in all of Cusco, with a cedar tree more than 300 years old, decorating its patio.
+The hotel has 122 rooms, 2 five forks restaurants, a chapel, a spa salon, a business center, and a lobby bar, inter alia.
 It is located in Nazarenas square, 40 minutes from the airport.

-- Palacio Nazarenas: Palacio Nazarenas was a recent five-star hotel opened in Cusco.
+Palacio Nazarenas was a recent five-star hotel opened in Cusco.
 The hotel was remodeled from the old monastery of the Nazarene.
-This five-star hotel has the best quality facilities than the Monasterio hotel and has 55 suites (All of them are suites), an exclusive restaurant “Senzo”, pool, spa salon, business center, 24-hour butler service, inter alia.
+This five-star hotel has the best quality facilities than the Monasterio hotel and has 55 rooms (All of them are suites), an exclusive restaurant “Senzo” (Its menu was prepared by the prestigious Peruvian chef Virgilio Martinez), a pool, a spa salon, a business center, 24-hour butler service, inter alia.
 It is located just one side from Hotel Monasterio on Nazarenas square.